Maddalena Cerasuolo: Military recognition

-Civilian recognitions
+Civilian recognition

-Once the war ended, she received a certificate of merit signed by officer H.S.
-Carruthers, by the British kingdom.
+At the end of the war she received a certificate of merit signed by Capt.
+Hugh Sanderson Carruthers, RA, (1906-1994) of SOE.

 The year after her death, on 3 March 2000, the mayor Rosa Russo Iervolino inaugurated a commemorative plaque for Maddalena Cerasuolo, placed by Comune di Napoli and Istituto Campano per la Storia della Resistenza.

 Popular culture

 Maddalena Cerasuolo's memory is held in the culture of the city of Naples, since she is quoted in several texts about the Resistenza and the Four days of Naples.
 Sometimes her story is brought up also in support of the thesis that Neapolitan resistance was not led by spontaneous riots, as is largely believed, but as the result of activity organized locally, within an internationally agreed strategy.

 Books

 In 2014, her daughter Gaetana Morgese published a book dedicated to her biography.

 She is quoted in several Italian books, such as the romance Il paradiso dei diavoli by Franco di Mare, 2013, in Le donne erediteranno la terra and in Possa il mio sangue servire by Aldo Cazzullo, 2016 and finally in Il treno dei bambini by Viola Ardone.